Welcome to the Largest Marketplace for Farming, Landscaping and Lawn Care

 1. Raised Ground Beds

-This type of garden bed is made by piling up soil into flat mounds, usually 6 to 8 inches high.
-The soil is mixed with enough compost, and the area is tilled well to prepare it.
+A garden bed like this is formed by mounding soil and shaping it into flat-topped hills, typically 6 to 8 inches high.
+The soil is adequately combined with compost, and the location is well tilled to prepare it.

 Pros